ChristosBaboulis/recommendation-service/docs/api-details.md

 ---

 ### `service/CryptoCSVLoader`
-Exposes the method `loadAndSaveAll()` which reads all 5 CSV files located in the configured folder.
+Exposes the method `loadAndSaveAll()` which reads all CSV files located in the configured folder.
 Each file is processed in **fixed-size batches** (e.g., 1000 entries per batch) to avoid loading all data in memory.
-Data loading is performed in **fixed-size batches (e.g., 1000 records)** for memory efficiency.
 Supported symbols are discovered **dynamically** by scanning the CSV directory for files ending in `_values.csv`.
 Batches are persisted to H2 via `CryptoEntryService`.